Before Sunrise: Plot

 On June 16, 1994, Jesse meets Céline on a train from Budapest, and they strike up a conversation.
-Jesse is going to Vienna to catch a flight back to the United States, whereas Céline is returning to university in Paris after visiting her grandmother.
+Jesse is going to Vienna with a Eurail pass to catch a flight back to the United States, whereas Céline is returning to university in Paris after visiting her grandmother.
 When they reach Vienna, Jesse asks Céline to disembark with him, saying that 10 or 20 years down the road, she might not be happy with her significant other and might wonder how her life would have been different if she had picked someone else.
 Alternatively, she may just realize Jesse himself is not that different from the rest.
 Lacking the money to rent a room for the night, they decide to roam around in Vienna until Jesse's flight the next morning.

 After visiting a few landmarks in Vienna, they share a kiss at the top of the Wiener Riesenrad at sunset and start to feel a romantic connection.
 As they continue to roam around the city, they begin to talk more openly with each other, with conversations ranging from topics about love, life, religion, and their observations of Vienna.

+When they are walking alongside the Donaukanal, they are approached by a man who offers to write them a poem with a word of their choice inside.
+Jesse and Céline decide on the word "milkshake” and are soon presented with the poem "Delusion Angel" (written for the film by poet David Jewell)—a poem that Jesse cynically claims the man had already previously written and just inserts the words people choose.

-Céline tells Jesse that her last boyfriend broke up with her six months ago, claiming that she "loved him too much".
+Later, while playing pinball at a local club, Céline tells Jesse that her last boyfriend broke up with her six months ago, claiming that she "loved him too much.”
 When questioned, Jesse reveals he had initially come to Europe to spend time with his girlfriend who was studying in Madrid, but they broke up soon after he was there.
 He found a cheap flight home, via Vienna, but it did not leave for two weeks so he bought a Eurail pass and traveled around Europe.

-When they are walking alongside the Donaukanal, they are approached by a man who offers to write them a poem with a word of their choice inside.
-Jesse and Céline decide on the word "milkshake", and are soon presented with the poem Delusion Angel (written for the film by poet David Jewell)—a poem that Jesse cynically claims the man had already previously written and just inserts the words people choose.
 In a Viennese café, Jesse and Céline stage fake phone conversations with each other, playing each other's friends they pretend to call.
 Céline reveals that she was ready to get off the train with Jesse before he convinced her.
 Jesse reveals that after he broke up with his girlfriend, he bought a flight that really was not much cheaper, and all he really wanted was an escape from his life.